 This Jewel of the Garden Route is best known for its tranquil and charming surroundings.
 Miles of sweeping unspoiled golden beaches, intriguing lagoons, stunning views over the Indian Ocean makes Plettenberg Bay a perfect place for lazing.

 Bayview Hotel is a great base to explore the vibrant Plettenberg Bay.
 Staying in Bayview would give an easy access to all the attractions of the city.
 The hotel’s recreational facilities include fishing, water sports (non-motorized).
-Bay view also offers bicycle on rent.
+Bay view also offers bicycle rental.

 Tsitsikamma National Park:

 Tsitsikamma is the paradise for water lovers with sea, rivers and water cascading down towards the Indian Ocean.
-Tsitsikamma National Park is South Africa’s first marine reserve that incorporates Nature’s valley and Storms river where the country’s one of the most beautiful scenic trails Otter Trails runs.
+Tsitsikamma National Park is South Africa’s first marine reserve that includes Storms river and Nature’s valley where the country’s one of the most beautiful scenic trails Otter Trails runs.

 Serenity Retreat is a calm and relaxed escape from the hustle and bustle of daily life.
 The location is ideal for exploring the area around The Storms river and is close to the Bloukrans Bungee Bridge, Natures Valley and Storms River National Park.